Islam in Kazakhstan

-Islam is the largest religion practiced in Kazakhstan, with estimates of about 72% of the country's population being Muslim.
-Ethnic Kazakhs are predominantly Sunni Muslims of the Hanafi school.
-There are also small numbers of Shias.
-Geographically speaking, Kazakhstan is the northernmost Muslim-majority country in the world, and the largest in terms of land area.
+Islam is the largest religion practiced in Kazakhstan, with 69.3% of the country's population being Muslim according to the 2021 census.
+Ethnic Kazakhs are predominantly non-denominational and Sunni Muslims of the Hanafi school.
+Geographically, Kazakhstan is the northernmost Muslim-majority country in the world, and the largest in terms of land area.
 Kazakhs make up over half of the total population, and other ethnic groups of Muslim background include Uzbeks, Uyghurs and Tatars.
-Islam first arrived on the southern edges of the region in the 8th century from Arabs.
-According to the Constitution, The Republic of Kazakhstan proclaims itself as a democratic, secular, legal and social state whose highest values are a person, his life, rights, and freedoms.
-Although Kazakhs identify with their Muslim heritage, religious practices are generally very moderate, and displays of religiosity, such as the wearing of the headscarf or daily attendance in mosques, are rare.
+According to the Constitution, The Republic of Kazakhstan proclaims itself as a democratic, secular, legal and social state whose supreme values are the individual, his or her life, rights, and freedoms.